 The negative effect of it has given traders an additional edge in the markets.
 However, this method is not absolute.

-I know that you knew that nothing works every time in the stock market.
+I know you knew nothing works every time in the stock market.
 How many times have you experienced losing trade while using a robust trading system?

 Always set your stop loss in case the trade is unfavorable to you.
 Nothing can save you but this, in case a catastrophe happens.